 I have a passion for Knowledge Exchange and maintain a network of collaborators from a wide range of environmental organisations, and like to involve students at all levels throughout my research.
-I am Head of Research for the Department, responsible for our submission to UoA 14, and Chair of the British Ecological Society's Climate Change Ecology Special Interest Group.
+I recently convened an international network of scientists working in the field of microclimate ecology, and am continuing my own research in this area.

 Research